botaow24/rust_rcu/README.md

 ## Run Example codes
 Please runs 'src/bins/benchmark.rs' with ```cargo run -r --bin benchmark```.
 You will see the benchmark result of one size in 10 sceonds.

+Please runs 'src/bins/example.rs' with ```cargo run -r --bin example```.
+This is a dynamic example that will print something when reading the shared data and updating the block.

 ## Use our code in your library
 We implemented several algorithms of RCU.
 To begin with, We recommend you try the 'rcu_gp_ptr.rs' first.